EMEASO23/latin102/quiz2.md

 - Quibus is ablative masculine plural because they are the object of the preposition in the relative clause

-2. Dexamenus was afraid of Eurytion, **who** promised Deinara in marriage.
+2. Dexamenus was afraid of Eurytion, **who** Deanira was to promised in marriage.

 - cui
 - Antecedent = Eurytion; masculine singular